OmniaX-dev/KeyLight/other/manual_build.md

 - [**midifile**](https://github.com/craigsapp/midifile): for MIDI parsing and manipulation

-These libraries must be built manually from source (instructions down below).
+These libraries can be built manually from source (instructions down below).

 > **<u>NOTE</u>**: the midifile library is included directly as part of the source tree of KeyLight, therefore it doesn't need to be built manually.

+---

 ### <u>Build instructions - Windows</u>